 Think regular push-ups are too easy?
 It’s time to take your upper body workout to the next level with feet-elevated 1¼ push-ups.
 This advanced variation targets your chest, shoulders, triceps, and core with increased intensity, promoting greater strength and muscle growth.
 Steps for Performing Feet-Elevated 1¼ Push-Ups: Benefits of Feet-Elevated 1¼ Push-Ups: Tips: Conclusion: Feet-elevated…

 This is a great time to increase the number of push-ups you can do.
-Let’s say your goal is to do 20 “strict” push-ups but you can only do about half that number right now, try this… Do 4 sets of 5 reps with 3 minutes of rest in between.
-That should be fairly easy…
+Let’s say your goal is to hit 20 strict push-ups, but right now you can only manage about half that.
+Try this… Do 4 sets of 5 reps with 3 minutes of rest in between.
+That should be fairly easy given…

 Push-ups are a great way to assess upper body and core muscular endurance.
 Both the American College of Sports Medicine (ACSM) and the Canadian Society for Exercise Physiology (CSEP) recommend that men perform push-up tests from the toes and women from the knees.
 What usually happens when a woman transitions from a modified (bent-knee) push-up…